kvalge/quiz-java/README.md

 ## Structure and functionalities

 Model directory contains model classes.
-Dao directory contains dao quiz class with add, get, updated and delete methods for topic, question, response and quiz.
+Dao directory contains dao Quiz class for a database interaction with add, get, updated and delete methods for Topic, Question, Response and Quiz.
-And views to display questions by topic with right answer.
+Created methods to generate database views to display questions by topic with the right answer.
+Created a method to print questions and answers to the console.

-database directory:
+Database directory:
 Configuration class to create connection to database via java Connection interface.
 CreateTableQuery class to add tables to database.